Here’s our pick of the top things to do after installing Ubuntu 20.04 LTS ‘Focal Fossa’ – things to help you get more from your new Linux system.

 Better still, you can install it in a click:

-4. Get a Powerful File Preview Tool
+4. Powerful File Preview Tool

 GNOME Sushi is a handy spacebar preview tool for the GNOME Shell desktop.